-- Move the conversation to discussing the outcomes the parties mentioned earlier and the commonalties of the outcomes the parties are wanting.
+- Move the conversation to discussing the outcomes the parties mentioned earlier and the commonalities of the outcomes the parties are wanting.

 4. Getting to the outcomes

-- Re-iterate the outcomes the parties are wanting & highlight commonalties
+- Reiterate the outcomes the parties are wanting and highlight commonalities

-- Invite one person to offer what s/he will do to obtain the outcomes
+- Invite one person to offer what he or she will do to obtain the outcomes

 - The other person will listen and reflect back what was offered and then comment on if that would be helpful.
 If the offer wouldn't be helpful, then that person is encouraged to offer alternate suggestions